bsoist/bsoist.github.io/about/index.md

 ## About Me
 My name is Bill.
 I am a programmer, educator, and trouble maker.

 You can find me in a lot of other places online.
 Almost always with the same username.
+You can find links to a lot of those place in the menubar above.

 ## Contact Me
 I am interested in inquiries about my work, interesting partnership ideas, or any of the topics about which I write.